TerranMechworks/zlisp/README.md

 In the text format, ints are represented in decimal, with an optional sign followed by one or more digits.
 This regular expression approximates a valid decimal representation: `[-+]?[0-9]+`.
 (The parsing does not use a regular expression.)

 For specific values, ints may be represented in hexadecimal.
-From testing, it seems a sign is not support.
+From testing, it seems a sign is not supported.
 So the hexadecimal text representation has the prefix `0x`, followed by one or more hex digits of any case.
 This regular expression approximates a valid hexadecimal representation: `0x[0-9a-fA-F]+`.
 (The parsing does not use a regular expression.)
 Since it seems to be contextual, a newtype helper is provided for deserializing and serializing hexadecimal ints.
 This also ensures these values round-trip properly.
 The underlying data type is still a 32-bit integer.

 ### Float representation